Caltech-OCTO/Subzero.jl/joss_paper/paper.md

 \begin{figure}
   \includegraphics[width=\linewidth]{speed_comparison.png}
-  \caption{Add caption...}
+  \caption{Runtime of `shear_flow` simulation in Julia Subzero.jl (blue) and MATLAB SubZero (red) for comparison.
+Left: 50 floe simulation.
+Right: 1000 floe simulation.
+Solid lines show end-to-end time while dashed lines show strictly simulation time.}
+  \label{fig:speed_comparison}
 \end{figure}

 Subzero.jl achieves substantial speedups relative to the MATLAB implementation: 7.2-13.0 times faster (end-to-end) and 17.4-31.1 times faster (simulation) for 50 floes, increasing to 32.2-48.5× (end-to-end) and 43.9-61.1 times (simulation) for 1000 floes.
 Parallel scaling is modest in both implementations, with simulation time speedups of 1.1 times (Julia) and 1.8 times (MATLAB) for 50 floes, and 1.9 times (Julia) and 2.3 times (MATLAB) for 1000 floes when increasing from 1 to 16 cores.
 The speed increase of Subzero.jl relative to the original MATLAB model will enable longer and more complex simulations, particularly at higher floe counts.

 # Acknowledgements

 Our work is supported by the Office of Naval Research (ONR) grant N00014-19-1-2421.
-The authors thank the authors of Subzero, Georgy Manucharyan and Brandon Montemuro for their guidance and advice during the porting process.
+The authors thank the authors of MATLAB code SubZero, Georgy Manucharyan and Brandon Montemuro, for their guidance and advice during the porting process.

 # References